KCFit

 NYRR NYC Marathon

-KCFit is a collective group of individuals who are fueled not just by the desire to be better runners, swimmers, cyclists or athletes, but to use their passion to promote acceptance and inclusion of everyone, particularly those with invisible disabilities, and sensory needs.
-Our athletes come from all walks of life, from professional athletes, to artist, musicians and working parents.
+KultureCity Fit is a collective group of individuals who are fueled not just by the desire to be better runners, swimmers, cyclists or athletes, but to use their passion to promote acceptance and inclusion of everyone, particularly those with invisible disabilities, and sensory needs.
+Our athletes come from all walks of life, from professional athletes, to artists, musicians and working parents.

 Raise funds while staying active